JabRef/user-documentation/en/FAQgeneral.md

 ## Q: Is JabRef free for private and corporate use?

 A: Yes it is.
-JabRef is distributed under the MIT License, which [allow the following usage](https://tldrlegal.com/license/mit-license).
+JabRef is distributed under the MIT License, which [allows the following usage](https://tldrlegal.com/license/mit-license).